weareprestatech/hotpdf/README.md

 ### Operations
 #### find_text (string)
 Returns the occurences where the string was found in page wise. (dict[list])

+Params:
+- query (str): The text that you are trying to search for
+- pages (list) (Optional): List of pages you want to search in
+- validate (bool) (Optional): Double check if the text extracted is the text you want to fetch
+- take_span (bool) (Optional): Extract the whole span that the text is a child of.
 ```python
 # Find occurences of word in the pdf
 occurences = hot_pdf.find_text("Auszahlungsbetrag")